Orchsky/EC2/README.md

 - type ^c (control c) or escape when done
 - type ```:x``` to save
 - type ```:q!``` to not save

+## ASG
+- An Auto Scaling group is a collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling.
+Features such as health check replacements and scaling policies.
+Use cases for ASG --> maintaining the number of instances.

+## Load balancer
+- A load balancer serves as the single point of contact for clients.
+The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
+This increases the availability of your application.

+## Difference between the two
+- What is the difference between load balancer and auto scaling group?
+Auto Scaling is used for automatic scaling up and scaling down.
+Loadbalancer used to distribute the incoming traffic across multiple targets.
+- why do we need load balancing: scales to demand of system
+- 3 different types of LB: Classic, App, Network.
+(Classic LB is outdated so we do not need to learn it)
+- ASG: adjusts capacity to how instances scale (pair with elastic load balancer)
+- App LB --> HTTP HTTPS
+- Network --> Non http / https
+- ALB — Layer 7 (HTTP/HTTPS traffic), Flexible.
+- NLB — Layer 4 (TLS/TCP/UDP traffic), Static IP
+- ALB This is the distribution of requests based on multiple variables, from the network layer to the application layer.
+- This is the distribution of traffic based on network variables, such as IP address and destination ports.
+It is layer 4 (TCP) and below and is not designed to take into consideration anything at the application layer such as content type, cookie data, custom headers, user location, or the application behavior.
+It is context-less, caring only about the network-layer information contained within the packets it is directing this way and that.